sed-pro-inria/tools-training/1-vers/git.md

 And choose 'e' to edit the hunk, then remove the line

-+Fourth line
++Third line

-so that the only +line is +Third line.
+so that the only line starting wih a + symbol "Second line".

-To make sure only the third line has been added to the index and will thus be commited, use the **dif** command as ollows:
+To make sure only the second line has been added to the index and will thus be commited, use the **dif** command as follows:

     %%bash

     git diff --cached

-Before continuing, see how we now have three different versions of foo.txt:
+Before continuing, notice how we now have three different versions of foo.txt:

-- One in the working copy (4 lines)
+- One in the working copy (3 lines)
-- One in the index (3 lines)
+- One in the index (2 lines)
-- One in the database (2 lines)
+- One in the database (1 line)

 Let's commit what has been staged: